Yosdenis Cedeno: Post-UFC career

 After the release, Cedeno signed with Titan FC and made his promotional debut against Jason Novelli at Titan FC 38 on April 30, 2016.
 The bout was ruled a draw.

 He made his sophomore appearance in the promotion against Kurt Holobaugh at Titan FC 42 on December 2, 2016.
 He lost the fight via third-round submission.

 Cedeno then faced Pedro Gomes at Underground Cage Fighting Championship 1 on July 21, 2018.
 He won the fight via unanimous decision.

 Cedeno was scheduled to face fellow UFC veteran Michel Quiñones at Action Fight League - War at the Rock 1 on February 16, 2019.
 However, Quiñones withdrew from the bout and was replaced by Felipe Douglas.
 Cedeno lost the fight via unanimous decision.

 Bare-knuckle boxing

 Cedeno made his debut in the sport against Alan Arzeno at BKFC 18 on June 26, 2021.
 He won the bout via split decision.

 He made his sophomore appearance against Mario Vargas at BKFC: KnuckleMania 2 on February 19, 2022.
 He won the fight via unanimous decision.

+Cedeno fought in the main event of BKFC 35 against Gorjan Slaveski on January 27, 2023 and lost by technical knockout in the fourth round.

+Cedeno faced Josh Zuckerman at BKFC 62 on June 21, 2024.
+He lost the bout by technical knockout in the fourth round.